 All PEERcert+ for MyEMCert Modules Are Live

-On February 24, ACEP launched PEERcert+ Nontraumatic Musculoskeletal, its eighth and final PEERcert+ for MyEMCert module.
+In February 2022, ACEP launched PEERcert+ Nontraumatic Musculoskeletal, its eighth PEERcert+ for MyEMCert module.

 It used to be that ABEM required board-certified emergency physicians to take the ConCert exam, a comprehensive exam that was taken once every 10 years.

 As of 2021, ABEM no longer issues 10-year certifications.
 Instead, the certification life cycle is 5 years, and in those 5 years, you must take four of the eight available MyEMCert modules.
 Which four is up to you.
 Simply register for the module you wish to take, and take it at a time that is convenient for you.

 The MyEMCert approach to recertification was designed to meet the unique needs of board-certified emergency physicians.
 Each exam is 50 questions, 80% of which are on the topic of the module and 20% of which are on key advances in emergency medicine.
 The eight MyEMCert topics are Abdominopelvic, Abnormal Vital Signs and Shock, Trauma and Bleeding, Thoracorespiratory, Neurology, Social and Behavioral Health, Head and Neck, and Nontraumatic Musculoskeletal.

 ACEP has been working for decades to provide study tools specifically designed to help resident and attending emergency physicians prepare for ABEM exams.
 As such, in addition to PEERprep for Physicians and PEERprep for Programs, which are aimed at the In-Training and Qualifying exams, ACEP now offers PEERcert+ for MyEMCert to not only meet your recertification needs, but also keep you abreast of the current standards of care and advances in emergency medicine.